nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 * * *

-#### 8.2.5.
-Time Errors
+#### 8.2.5 Time Errors

-#### 8.2.5.1.
-Why does my server change time references quite frequently?
+#### 8.2.5.1 Why does my server change time references quite frequently?

-Ideally the quality of a time reference is a static feature.
-In reality however they can be of varying quality over time.
-In addition you should realize that the observed quality can have the two reasons already mentioned in [My server periodically loses synchronization](#8252-my-server-periodically-loses-synchronization).
+Ideally, the quality of a time reference is a static feature.
+In reality, quality can vary over time.
 In fact this behaviour is so frequent that it has a name of its own: _clock hopping_.

 Clock hopping can be avoided by deterministic network delays, but usually you can't do anything about that.
-The other solution is to select a preferred time source that is used as long as it seems reasonable (even if other sources have better quality).
-To do this, check the documentation on configuration for the `prefer` keyword.
+The other solution is to select a _preferred_ time source that is used as long as it seems reasonable, even if other sources have better quality.
+Refer to [Mitigation Rules and the prefer Keyword](/archives/4.2.8-series/prefer) for more information.

 * * *

-#### 8.2.5.2.
-My server periodically loses synchronization
+#### 8.2.5.2 My server periodically loses synchronization

 The typical reason is that system time and the time received from a reference disagree.
-This can be caused by the local clock that drifts very badly and needs a significant _drift correction_, or by a virtually bad time reference.
-I say _virtually bad_, because the client (i.e. your server) cannot decide whether random variations in network delay or variations in the time reference itself cause that observation.
-Not only because of that it is recommended to have several independent time references configured.
+This can be caused when the local clock drifts badly and needs a significant _drift correction_.
+It can also occur when the the NTP server cannot decide between random variations in network delay or variations in the time reference itself.
+This is why it is recommended to configure several independent time references.

-In any case you should keep an eye on the [_reachability register_](/ntpfaq/ntp-s-trouble/#814-what-does-257-mean-as-value-for-reach), on [`delay`](/ntpfaq/ntp-s-trouble/#812-how-do-i-use-peerstats-and-loopstats) and on `dispersion` (`jitter`).
+Keep an eye on the [_reachability register_](/ntpfaq/ntp-s-trouble/#814-what-does-257-mean-as-value-for-reach), on [`delay`](/ntpfaq/ntp-s-trouble/#812-how-do-i-use-peerstats-and-loopstats), and on `dispersion` (`jitter`).

 * * *

-#### 8.2.5.3.
-Why does  my system step 0.6 seconds several times a day.
+#### 8.2.5.3 Why does my system step several times a day?

-`ntpd` has problems controlling the system clock.
-Most likely the frequency of your timer interrupts is either too fast or too slow.
+This is an indicator that `ntpd` has problems controlling the system clock.
+Most likely the frequency of timer interrupts is either too fast or too slow.
 Another possibility is a broken interface between `ntpd` and the operating system.
 In any case the problem is serious.
 If you suspect the first problem, you should [adjust the value of `tick`](#8261-how-do-i-set-the-correct-value-for-tick) to compensate the error.

 > As adjustments to `tick` are not possible for every operating system, it's deprecated in general.
 The suggested solution is to use suitable hardware for time servers.

-If you are using the [kernel discipline](/ntpfaq/ntp-s-algo#5161-how-will-ntp-discipline-my-clock) and you are suspecting the second problem, try to use `adjtime()` instead.
+If you are using the [kernel discipline](/ntpfaq/ntp-s-algo#5161-how-will-ntp-discipline-my-clock) and suspect the second problem, use `adjtime()` instead.

 Usually `ntpd` can compensate small and even not-so-small errors, but in this case the clock is too bad to be adjusted by the NTP algorithm.
 Any clock error of more than one minute per day is definitely too large to be corrected by NTP.

-**Example 8.
-Entries in logfile from ntpd**
+**Example 8.2a: Entries in logfile from ntpd**

 <pre> 9 Jun 21:56:53 ntpd[116]: time reset (step) 0.706052 s
  9 Jun 23:51:04 ntpd[116]: time reset (step) 0.821992 s